Mulege Baja California, Mexico Travel Guide

 Mild, dry, sunny days.

 Kayaking, Snorkeling, Diving: Visit from November to May for comfortable air temperatures.
-Water is warmest from July to October, which is suitable for water sports if heat tolerance exists.
+Water is warmest from The month of july to October, which works for water sports if heat tolerance exists.

 Ideal for Paddling a kayak, Snorkeling, Diving due to air temp.